 - Understand that being kind positively impacts the bottom line.

 “The foundation did a report, Communities: A Bridge to Mental Wellness, and we interviewed high school students, college students, and young millennials,” Maya explains.
 “And employees with bosses who said ‘hi’ to them by name had higher mental health scores.”

 “Kindness also reduces employee churn [attrition] rates because it improves employee satisfaction.”

-4. Spread the kindness and meet needs outside your organization.
+- Spread kindness and meet needs outside your organization.